Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Conclusions

 We have identified two distinct $n=2$ cluster (dimer) phases: the Cluster 2 phase, in which dimers align along a line equidistant from neighboring dimers, and the Cluster 2-aligned phase, where dimers are oriented along a primitive direction of the oblique lattice.
 We did not observe dimer phases with more complex orientational patterns, such as the alternated or “anti-nematic” dimer phases reported previously in similar two-dimensional core-softened systems with triangular-lattice constraints~\cite{Rossini2018, Mambretti2021}.
 However, we did observe such alternated behavior in the trimer case, the Cluster 3-alternated phase, where the compatibility between the internal cluster symmetry and the triangular lattice permits subtle energy optimization through variations in cluster orientation with minimal lattice distortion.

 Beyond the cluster phases, as the hard-core repulsion becomes stronger, we have also identified single-particle phases, including triangular and square lattice arrangements, as well as phases associated with stripe-like mesophases (rectangular and oblique lattices) and hole-like mesophases (kagome and honeycomb lattices).
-The construction of the specific ansatz and the minimization of their energies not only allowed us to characterize and localize these phases in the phase diagram, but also to delineate coexistence regions near the phase transitions, thus mapping and classifying them as either discontinuous or continuous.
+The construction of the specific ansatz and the minimization of their energies not only allowed us to characterize and localize these phases in the phase diagram, but also to calculate the coexistence regions corresponding to the first order phase transitions. {Moreover, the fact that we are always locating local energy minima, rather than merely stationary points in the periodic configuration space, already provides strong evidence of the mechanical stability of the obtained phases.
+Furthermore, since all reported phases were also observed in simulations following careful equilibration and annealing, we can confirm their mechanical stability from a fully general perspective.}

+{The rich phase diagram is confirmed through molecular dynamics simulation using a combination of full inertial Langevin dynamics, parallel tempering, and low-temperature annealing.
+These simulations were essential to prove the existence of quasicrystalline phases in the region of stronger hard-core repulsion of both hole-like mesophases.
+However, a full integration of these simulation results for quasicrystalline phases with the rest of the phase diagram is beyond the scope of the present study and will be undertaken in a future work.}

+{The variety of mesophases found in this work highlights a general principle for systems with competing repulsive interactions at different length scales.
+While the specific locations of the phase boundaries depend on the details of the pair potential, the overall morphology of the phase diagram and the typical sequence of cluster crystals, stripes, and hole-like phases beneath the reentrant triangular crystal phase are expected to be qualitatively universal.}

-The detailed description of the short-wavelength region of the ground-state phase diagram presented in this work can establish the basis for future investigations of thermal and quantum fluctuation effects on mesophases.
-For example, this system could be an excellent candidate for studying the melting of anisotropic two-dimensional crystalline phases~\cite{Ostlund1981, Toner1981}, or, in the context of interacting bosons, for characterizing the corresponding quantum ground states~\cite{Diaz2015, Lima2025, Cinti2014, Cinti2017, Cinti2019}.
-Moreover, the classical behavior described here could be extended to higher densities, where longer-wavelength mesophases~\cite{Glaser2007} may give rise to even more complex phenomena than those reported in the present study.
+The detailed description of the short-wavelength region of the ground-state phase diagram presented can establish the basis for future investigations of thermal and quantum fluctuation effects on mesophases.
+For example, this system could be an excellent candidate for studying the melting of anisotropic two-dimensional crystalline phases~\cite{Ostlund1981, Toner1981}, {including the possibility of intermediate phases between the ground-state and liquid phases~\cite{Mendoza-Coto2024}}, or, in the context of interacting bosons, for characterizing the corresponding quantum ground states~\cite{Diaz2015, Lima2025, Cinti2014, Cinti2017, Cinti2019}.
+Moreover, the classical behavior described here could be extended to higher densities, where longer-wavelength mesophases~\cite{Glaser2007} may give rise to even more complex phenomena than those reported in the present study. {Finally, we hope this study will stimulate further experimental investigations in colloidal systems under 2D confinement \cite{Menath2021, Ciarella2021}.}